 Evaluation, grading system, credits and transcripts: Evaluation within a course may be on a point system, percentage system, or other scale explained in the course syllabus, but final grades are assigned on an A through F scale, with grade-point equivalents on the 4.0 scale.
 Courses are measured on the semester hour credit system.

-For other questions and international student support, email Global Education & Service Learning Advisor Ryan Schreiber at email@example.com.
+For other questions and international student support, email the Office of Global Education & Service Learning at firstname.lastname@example.org.